CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

 For your understanding, we define a table.

-cctv storage calculator formula
+storage formula table

 The table below shows the recording capacity requirements for record storage in 30 days.

-For instance, there is a 32CH NVR recording 24 hours per day and the record stores for 30 days.
+For instance, there is a 32CH NVR recording 24 hours per day, and the record stores for 30 days.
 The NVR adopts dual-stream recording.
 The mainstream is 4096Kbps and the substream is 1024Kbps, then the total recording capacity is 49.45TB (39.56TB + 9.89TB).

 Considering the format loss of the disk is about 10%, the required disk capacity will be 55TB (49.45TB ÷(1-10%)).
 This table is mainly for IP camera setup but using the same formula you can calculate the storage capacity for all kinds of cameras.

 Now I am going to tell you about the software which is used for calculating the disc capacity.
-Any of the cctv camera brands like Hikvision, Dahua, CP Plus, TVT etc, have software on their website by using which you can calculate the exact number of days recordings to store.
+Any of the cctv camera brands like Hikvision, Dahua, CP Plus, TVT, etc, have software on their website by using which you can calculate the exact number of days recordings to store.

 We hope this information about the CCTV storage calculator formula is helpful for you.
 If you have any queries or suggestions please feel free to write us in the comment box.